jeremytammik/tbc/a/1960_27k_instances.md

 ####<a name="3"></a> Forge IFC Exporter

-Eason Kang updated his IFC exporter addin to now support user defined property sets and the new JSON schema from the Revit IFC repository.
+Eason Kang updated his IFC exporter add-in to now support user defined property sets and the new JSON schema from the Revit IFC repository.
 Check it out in
 the [forge-revit-ifc-exporter-appbundle GitHub repo](https://github.com/yiskang/forge-revit-ifc-exporter-appbundle).